vobie/snac-spectrum/README.md

 * Investigate boundary/window effects when using power spectrum to compute autocorrelation.
 Worth it or not?
 Make the implementation selectable?
 Depends on signal, construct a worst case to test with.
 Seems to be large for example when doing `uneven_8192.wav, 4096 samples fft` setting
 * Identify division by zero edge cases
 * ~~Investigate even_4096 discrepancy for naive implementation~~ No issue
-* Investigate the error at the very high end of shift in naive implementation
+* Investigate the error at the very high end of shift in naive implementation (cumulative power doesn't work well for very small numbers)
+* Investigate the error at the very high end of shift in optimized2 implementation (cumulative power doesn't work well for very small numbers, also why is it at the other end here - have I inverted it somehow?)
 * Uneven_8192, 4096 samples setting - Optimized issue
+* Implement SNAC in its entirety

 # Longer term ideas
 * Pitch estimation immediately after attack (striking string) based on first max -> first zero crossing